Feichtmeier/genericwebapp/README.md

 ## Use case

-This webapp is not meant to be used in production and needs to be extended for individual use cases.
+This webapp is needs to be extended for individual use cases.
 It provides a basic user, permission and role management.

 New views/tabs can be added either into the existing notebook in `AppView.java` or somewhere else.

-A REST Api exists in the controller package to manipulate the database, but should be excluded from this repository in a production environment and used in a second "REST only" repository, with the same entities.
+The login is secured via Spring Security.

-The login is secured via Spring Security, which currently disallows API calls.
+An insecure REST Api exists in the `restapi` maven project.

 ## Build